MT4 vs MT5: Which is Better?

 Hedging is a type of risk management strategy that allows you to offset any potential losses by opening a position opposite to your current position.
-Meanwhile, netting is the process of reducing financial risks in contracts by combining several financial obligations and reaching a net obligation amount.
+On the other hand, netting is the process of reducing financial risks in contracts by combining several financial obligations and reaching a net obligation amount.

 - MT4 allows you to hedge your trades and protect yourself from potential losses.

-- MT5 allows you to hedge and net your trades, protecting you from potential losses and reducing your financial risk.
+- MT5 allows you to hedge and net your trades, protecting you against potential losses and also reducing your financial risk.

 - There are more than 1,200 MT4 brokers in the market, as online brokers prefer this platform over MT5.

-- MT5 brokers are only a handful compared to brokers offering MT4.
+- MT5 brokers are only a handful in comparison with MT4.

 FIX API Access

 Traders use the Financial Information Exchange API (FIX API) to get real-time financial securities information in the financial markets.
 Traders and market regulators use the FIX API and share related information before a trade takes place and after it is executed.
-The confirmation of executed trades and new orders is also shared through FIX API.
+The information confirming executed traders and new orders is also shared through FIX API.

-- MT4 offers the FIX API integration, enabling you to create strategies and private algorithms for analysing trades.
+- MT4 offers the FIX API integration, enabling you to create strategies and private algorithms that help you in analysing the forex trades.

 - MT5 does not offer a FIX API integration to its traders.

-- MT4 is built on a programming language that makes it suitable for beginner traders that are not familiar with creating their own algorithms for trading strategies.
+- MT4 is built on a programming language that makes it suitable for beginner traders who are not very much included in creating their own algorithms for their trading strategies.

 - MT4’s programming language is more straightforward and requires only a few steps to develop the trading program.

-- MT5 is built on a more complex programming language that enables traders to write their own trading strategies, alter scripts, and conduct advanced trading analyses.
+- MT 5, on the contrary, is built on a much more complex programming language that enables traders to write their own trading strategies, alter scripts and conduct advanced trading analysis.

-- Trades on MT5 can be executed with a single function.
-This is not possible on MT4.
+- Trades on MT5 can be executed with only a single function which is not the case with MT4.

-Demo trading allows traders to experiment with the platform by putting in trades without investing real money.
-It involves trading in a live market without the risk of losing any capital.
-Demo trading also gives you a realistic experience of how you can utilise different features of the platform.
+Demo trading allows traders to experiment with the platform by putting in demo trades without investing real money.
+It works in the same way as real trading does, except that there is no involvement of money, and it gives you a realistic look and feel of how you can utilize different features of the platform.